Explained: How Kerala is tackling Coronavirus from the experience drawn from fighting Nipah in 2018

 The government is using the mainstream media and social media to spread awareness among the people about the threat posed by the coronavirus in the thickly populated state.

-In a Facebook post, Shailaja on Tuesday urged those who have come from coronavirus-hit regions to contact helath officials immediately.
+In a Facebook post, Shailaja on Tuesday urged those who have come from coronavirus-hit regions to contact health officials immediately.
 "Some who have come from the affected regions are still hiding their travel history and not informing the health officials.
 This is dangerous," the minister said.
-She urged people who had travelled to China in recent days to immediately contact health officials so that they could be home quarantined for a month to prevent spread of the virus.
+She urged people who had travelled to China in recent days to immediately contact health officials so that they could be home quarantined for a month to prevent the spread of the virus.